 Also: Washington Post book critic Carlos Lozada joins Paul Wells to discuss his new book What Were We Thinking?, which is Lozada’s analysis of 150 books about the Trump era.

-The conversations will be broadcast on the Maclean’s Facebook page as well as at macleans.ca/live on Oct.
+The conversations were broadcast on the Maclean’s Facebook page as well as at macleans.ca/live on Oct.
 21 at 7 p.m.
 ET.
 Follow us on Facebook to be notified of future #MacleansLive conversations.
-Join the conversation on Twitter using the hashtag #MacleansLive.
+Watch the full replay above.

 Past guests include: